Babiana bainesii: Taxonomy

 Babiana bainesii was first described for science by John Gilbert Baker in 1876, based on specimens collected by Thomas Baines at Witwatersrand near Johannesburg, in Gauteng, South Africa.
 In 1904, Baker described a collection by Rudolf Schlechter as B. schlechteri.
 In 1959, Gwendoline Joyce Lewis described B. hypogea, but this collection is different from B. hypogaea that was described by Baker.
 She also distinguished B. hypogaea var. longituba and B. hypogaea var. ensifolia.
 Peter Goldblatt and John Charles Manning regard all these names as synonyms of Babiana bainesii.

 Distribution, ecology and conservation

-Babiana bainesii has a large distribution that covers the summer rainfall areas of south Africa, from the Great Karoo on the border of the Western Cape and Norther Cape provinces, through North West, Gauteng, Mpumalanga, Limpopo, on to Botswana, Zimbabwe and southernmost Zambia, and in Namibia.
+Babiana bainesii has a large distribution that covers the summer rainfall areas of south Africa, from the Great Karoo on the border of the Western Cape and Northern Cape provinces, through North West, Gauteng, Mpumalanga, Limpopo, on to Botswana, Zimbabwe and southernmost Zambia, and in Namibia.
 It grows in bushland and dry grassland on sandy and stony flats and slopes.
 It is considered a least concern species.